 A LETTER FROM THE DIRECTORS

 This is a gritty tale captured with ferocious intensity.
-The stark landscapes, the moral uncertainty, the conflicted characters: this is noir, but with unique gender reversals, harsher action, and the bleached yellow of the desert replacing the inky black of asphalt.
+The stark landscapes, the moral uncertainty, the conflicted characters: this is noir, but with unique gender reversals, questions of sexual identity, harsher action, and the bleached yellow of the desert replacing the inky black of asphalt.

 In JOSEPHINE, we have a tough, independent woman battling for the respect of her peers and, after a tragic incident on the job, forgiveness from herself.
-Through the course of her primary investigation, she's forced to return to her forsaken hometown, relive the life she long-ago threw away, reconnect with what's left of her estranged family, and exhume the doubt and regret she's tried so hard to bury.
+Through the course of her primary investigation, she's forced to return to her forsaken hometown, relive the life she long-ago threw away, reconnect with what's left of her estranged family, and exhume the doubt, regret and romantic entanglement she's tried so hard to bury.

 SUSAN is stuck.
-Getting pregnant too young and remanded to running the family farm after her and Josephine's parents died, she looks at life through jaded eyes.
+Denying her true self and getting pregnant too young, she was remanded to running the family farm after her parents died.
+She looks at life through jaded eyes.
 Wishing for more and futilely grasping at freedom, she's unable to escape... until opportunity knocks in the form of assisting a drug-smuggling operation: they get to use her produce as a cover, she gets to cash in.

 DARREN, the small-town kingpin, is driven by grief, rage and vengeance: his brother has been killed and he's on a rampage of retribution.
 A sociopath with a rigid, skewed set of ethics, he is the polar opposite of Josephine – a worthy antagonist, but also a force through which she must question her ideals.
 As Josephine's case narrows in on Susan, so does Darren's.